Seteco/Somorrostro/statsd.md

 - `max`, show the maximum value
 - `sum`, show the sum of all values
 - `average` (same as `last`)
-- `percentile`, show the 95th percentile average (or any other percentile average, as configured at statsd global config)
+- `percentile`, show the 95th percentile (or any other percentile, as configured at statsd global config)
 - `median`, show the median of all values (i.e. sort all values and get the middle value)
 - `stddev`, show the standard deviation of the values